 Methods: Due to the censored nature of the data, Kaplan-Meier curves were plotted by each LDL category.
 Survival probabilities at 2 and 5 years for each LDL group were also calculated.
 A robust Cox proportional hazards model was fitted to assess the relationship between all cause mortality and serum LDL levels, where serum LDL was fit as linear splines.
 Within each LDL category as defined by the Mayo Clinic a Cox proportional hazard model was fitted to estimate the hazard ratio comparing two subjects with a one unit difference in serum LDL level.
 An overall Wald test was conducted to test the association between LDL and all cause mortality.
 Wald tests were also conducted to determine if within LDL categories hazard rates were the same between subjects with a 1 mg/dL difference in serum LDL levels.
-Finally, a likelihood ratio test was preformed to determine if modeling LDL as splines resulted in a better fit compared to modeling LDL as a continuous variable.
+Finally, a likelihood ratio test was preformed to determine if modeling LDL as splines resulted in a better fit compared to modeling LDL as a continuous variable (I don’t think part (a) ask you to do this).
 The descriptive statistics describing the sample by each LDL group is shown above in (2). p-value yielded from the Wald test of the overall null hypothesis that there is no association between LDL level and all cause mortality is less than 0.001.
 Therefore, we reject the null hypothesis and find that there is an association between LDL and all cause mortality.
 That is, for at least one of the LDL categories, the risk of death is different between subjects who have different LDL levels.
 Because there are six Wald tests being preformed to assess if there is an association between LDL and all cause mortality within each LDL group, a multiple testing issue arises.
 Instead, we are interested in testing if the hazard ratio estimates are the same within each LDL group.
 The results of this test are reported in (c).

+Grade: 2/10.
+See comments for 2(a).
+The answer is far from sufficient.

 The coefficients in this model represent the hazard ratio comparing risk of death between subjects with a 1 mg/dL difference in LDL levels, within each LDL group.
 Within the LDL less than 70 mg/dL group, there is a 2.190% decrease in risk of death for a 1 mg/dL increase in serum LDL.
 Within the LDL between 70 and 99 mg/dL group, there is a 2.027% decrease in risk of death for a 1 mg/dL increase in serum LDL.
 Within the LDL between 100 and 129 mg/dL group, there is a 0.2292% decrease in risk of death for a 1 mg/dL increase in serum LDL.
 Within the LDL between 130 and 159 mg/dL group, there is a 0.361% increase in risk of death for a 1 mg/dL increase in serum LDL.
 Within the LDL between 160 and 189 mg/dL group, there is a 2.908% decrease in risk of death for a 1 mg/dL increase in serum LDL.
 Within the LDL greater than 189 mg/dL group, there is a 2.8804% increase in risk of death for a 1 mg/dL increase in serum LDL.
-The intercept of this model can be thought of as the estimate for the instantaneous risk of death for the group where LDL is 0.
+The intercept of this model can be thought of as the estimate for the instantaneous risk of death for the group where LDL is 0 (baseline hazard function for the reference group -1).
 However this is not scientifically meaningful, so it can be ignored.

+Grade: 4/5